Stephen-c-Kelly/text-and-speech-analysis-frontend/README.md

-# Back End - Text and Speech Analysis Application
+# Front End - Text and Speech Analysis Application
 Front end code for an application providing text and speech analysis discussion tools built for educators and students.

 ## Project Description